zgompert/ChumashWGSmapping/README.md

 estpEM -i tchum.gl -o p_tchum.txt -e 0.001 -m 50 -h 2
 estpEM -i GR8.06_MM_tchum.gl -o p_GR8.06_MM_tchum.txt -e 0.001 -m 50 -h 2
 estpEM -i GR8.06_Q_tchum.gl -o p_GR8.06_Q_tchum.txt -e 0.001 -m 50 -h 2
-estpEM -i GR8.06_tchum.gl -o p_GR8.06_tchum.txt -e 0.001 -m 50 -h 2 ## need to run this last one still
+estpEM -i GR8.06_tchum.gl -o p_GR8.06_tchum.txt -e 0.001 -m 50 -h 2
 ```
-These files include allele frquency estimates for 35,061,459 loci, with 429 individuals from the 2019 experiment (Horse Flats) and xxxx from the 2015 GR8.06 population.
+These files include allele frquency estimates for 35,061,459 loci, with 429 individuals from the 2019 experiment (Horse Flats) and 555 from the 2015 GR8.06 population.

 I then obtained Bayesian estiamtes of genotypes using the allele frequency priors (under assuming HW genotype frequencies as prior expectations).
 I did this using both the posterior mode and mean.
 I am processing the results from the mode first, but want to see how much this matters.
 I used new C programs, based on my older perl script, for the empirical Bayes genotype esimates, see [gl2genest.c](gl2genest.c) and [gl2genestMax.c](gl2genestMax.c).